Abjiri/uminho-miei/3/1st semester/Databases/README.md

 This project consisted in the development of a relational database for a medical clinic for athletes (hence the pun in the name), using the language **SQL** in the environment **MySQL**.
 Afterwards, the system was migrated to a non-relational (**NoSQL**) database, using **Neo4j**.

-The assignment was developed in **Databases**, in the first semester of the 3rd and last year of the Bachelor's degree.
+The assignment was developed in **Databases**, in the first semester of the 3rd and last year of the Bachelor's degree (2019/20).

 ### Content